 Snow Leopard Program

-When Panthera’s Vice President Dr. George Schaller captured the first known photograph of the snow leopard in the early 1970s, almost nothing was known about this elusive wild cat.
+When a Panthera Science Council member captured the first known photograph of the snow leopard in the early 1970s, almost nothing was known about this elusive wild cat.
 Even today, the snow leopard is one of the least understood of the big cat species.

 Utilizing new techniques tailored to monitor wildlife in remote and rugged landscapes, Panthera’s Snow Leopard Program is collecting a wealth of data to better understand this enigmatic species and how best to protect it.